lalithasaipasala/lalithasaipasala/README.md

 -  🎓 I worked as a Graduate Assistant in the Vice President’s Office of Student Affairs at MSU .
 - 🌱 I have around four years of experience as a Data Analyst, working with **SQL, Power BI, PySpark, and Data Analytics.**
-- 👯 I’m looking to collaborate on **data science, AI/ML, and full-stack web projects**
 - 🤝 💼 I’m open to full-time Data Analyst roles as well as internship opportunities in tech.
 - 🔧 All the projects showcased here are personally completed by me using programming languages and tools like Python, SQL, Power BI, Excel, and Tabular.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/lalitha-sai-pasala-717a9631b?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app) | Email: pasalalalithasai2820@gmail.com